Caribbean Cultural Center African Diaspora Institute: History

-CCCADI was founded in 1976 by Dr. Marta Moreno Vega.
+The Caribbean Cultural Center African Diaspora Institute (CCCADI) was founded in 1976 by Dr. Marta Moreno Vega.
 She was the director of CCCADI from 1976 to 2018.

-In January 2018, Vega became an advisor to the Board of Directors, with Margarita Rosa, Esq. taking on the role of interim director of CCCADI while a search for a new executive director is taking place.
+In January 2018, Vega became an advisor to the Board of Directors, with Margarita Rosa taking on the role of interim director of CCCADI while a search for a new executive director is taking place.

 Facilities

-CCCADI is currently located in a decommissioned historic landmark fire house on 125th Street near Park Avenue in East Harlem in New York City, after the City decided to decommission five firehouses and turn them into cultural centers.
+CCCADI is currently located in a decommissioned historic landmark fire house on 125th Street near Park Avenue in East Harlem, New York City, after the City decided to decommission five firehouses and turn them into cultural centers.
 The building was sold to CCCADI for $1.
 The cost of the renovation was $9.3 million, and the project took six years to complete.
-The center opened in October 2016.
+The center opened its new premises in October 2016.
 The building is listed on the National Register of Historic Places as Fire Hook and Ladder Company No. 14.

 Previously, the Center was in the Hell's Kitchen neighborhood of Manhattan on West 58th Street.

 Exhibitions

-In addition to art exhibits, the center also schedules regular lectures and concerts related to the Caribbean and African cultures.
+In addition to art exhibitions, the center also schedules regular lectures and concerts related to the Caribbean and African cultures.